agenjs/agen-utils/README.md

 * [iterate](#iterate-method) - creates and invoke a new async iterator; it is a "shortcut" for the `iterator(init)()` call.
 * [map](#map-method) - transforms items from the parent async generator to new values
+* [multiplexer](#multiplexer-method) - allows to create multiple iterable consuming values generated by one provider; it is a kind of "fork" method.
 * [range](#range-method) - select the specified range of element from the stream
 * [series](#series-method) - splits sequence of items to multiple async iterators using the provided "split" method